tarantool/cartridge/rst/topics/state-machine.rst

 Cluster instance lifecycle.
 ===========================

-Every instance in cluster possesses internal state machine.
-It helps to manage cluster operation and makes describing distributed system simpler.
+Every instance in the cluster possesses an internal state machine.
+It helps to manage cluster operation and makes describing a distributed system simpler.

 ..  uml::  ../doc/rst/uml/state-machine.uml